- Home

 Informed consent

 Before becoming part of a clinical trial or other research study, all participants have to give “informed consent”.
-This means you will be asked to confirm you have read and understood the purpose, risks and possible outcomes of the research before deciding whether to join.
+This means you will be asked to confirm you have read and understood the purpose, risks and possible outcomes of the research before deciding to join.

 Learn more about:

-Informed consent steps
+Informed consent involves:

-- Agreement in writing – You agree to participate by signing the informed consent form.
-For people under 18, a parent or guardian has to give legal consent.
-Signing the form is not a contract and you can withdraw at any time.
+For people under 18, a parent or guardian has to give legal consent as well.
+Signing the form is not a contract and you can change your mind at any time.
 You will receive a copy of the consent form signed by you and the researcher.

 Sometimes you may need to consent to each aspect of a study.
 For example, you might agree to take part in a trial of a new surgical procedure, and then need to consent for your tissue to be collected and banked during that surgery.
-You might be given an extra questionnaire, which may also require you to consent again. |
+You might also need to consent again if you are given an extra survey or interview.

 Participant information

-Researchers must provide written information about the study to anyone thinking about getting involved.
+Researchers must provide written information about the research study to anyone thinking about joining.
 This is called participant (or patient) information.
+It answers a range of questions about the study, including:

 - the purpose of the study